MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 The [[fallthrough]] attribute can be used in the context of switch statements as a hint to the compiler that the fall-through behavior is intended.
 This prevents the compiler from issuing warnings in such cases.
 For more information, see [Wording for [[fallthrough]] attribute](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0188r0.pdf).

 **Generalized range-based for loops** (no compiler switch required) Range-based for loops no longer require that begin() and end() return objects of the same type.
-This enables end() to return a sentinel object such as used by ranges as defined in the Ranges-V3 proposal.
-For more information, see [Generalizing the Range-Based For Loop](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0184r0.html) and the [range-v3 library on GitHub](https://github.com/ericniebler/range-v3).
+This enables end() to return a sentinel as used by ranges in [range-v3](https://github.com/ericniebler/range-v3) and the completed-but-not-quite-published Ranges Technical Specification.
+For more information, see [Generalizing the Range-Based For Loop](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0184r0.html).

-## Improvements in Visual Studio 2017 version 15.3
+## <a name="improvements_153"></a> Improvements in Visual Studio 2017 version 15.3

 **constexpr lambdas** Lambda expressions may now be used in constant expressions.
 For more information, see [Constexpr Lambda](http://open-std.org/JTC1/SC22/WG21/docs/papers/2015/n4487.pdf).